rppld/vue-plugin-autoscroll/README.md

 })
 ```

-In your markup, make sure to wrap your entire page-content
+In your markup, make sure to wrap your entire page content

 ```html
 <auto-scroll :loop="true" :loop-up="false">